shopsys/shopsys/docs/introduction/running-acceptance-tests.md

 # Running Acceptance Tests

+*Note: You may want to test administrator's interaction in production environment.
+In that case you should follow [Upgrade Notes](/docs/upgrade/UPGRADE-v8.1.0-dev.md#infrastructure) (search for `IGNORE_DEFAULT_ADMIN_PASSWORD_CHECK`) or change administrator's password since we do not allow administrators to log in with default credentials in production environment.*

 ## Running in Docker
 There is `selenium-server` container with installed Selenium hub and Google Chrome, prepared to run the acceptance tests.